What Happens To Tattoos Over Time?

-Aftercare instructions may vary slightly from artist to artist, but they generally follow the same outline.
-Clean the tattoo at least twice-daily with a gentle soap and lukewarm water – pat dry with a clean paper towel – apply a lotion to aid healing.
+Aftercare instructions may vary slightly from artist to artist, though they generally follow the same outline.
+Clean the tattoo at least twice-daily with a gentle soap and lukewarm water, pat dry with a clean paper towel, then apply a lotion to aid healing.

 Always Wear SPF

 The most important anti-aging ingredient is sunscreen.
-The sun’s rays do more than cause sunburn, premature aging, and skin cancer.
+The sun’s rays do more than cause sunburn, premature aging and skin cancer.
 Sun exposure can also fade your tattoo drastically.
-Brightly colored tattoos fade faster than blackwork, but harmful UVA and UVB rays can fade even the darkest tattoo.
+Brightly colored tattoos fade faster than blackwork, still, harmful UVA and UVB rays can fade even the darkest tattoo.

 Keep fresh tattoos shielded from the sun with clothing or a bandage until they heal, and make sure you cover them with an SPF of 30 or higher before going out in the sun once healing is complete.